2024 Senior Chowder Cup Rules

 How to Advance to Sunday’s Playoff Rounds:

-Only the Winners of each Bracket advance except in the Elite Brackets in which the first two teams advance.
+Only the Winners of each Bracket advance.
+Except in the Elite Brackets of the Jr. A Division where both the first and second place teams advance

 The winners of each bracket are determined in the following manner: